fern-pl/fnc/spec/metaprogramming.md

 ## Member Evaluations

+> Locals are commonly referred to as variables, which in Fern are specifically variables that are local to a function (ie: not a field or parameter variable. )

 | Member | Evaluates | Applicable |
 |--------|-----------|------------|
 | `attributes` | All attributes of the given symbol. | All |